Lisbon in December: A Holiday Walk in an Enchanting City

 Hop the metro to Parque station to begin the journey dazzled by Wonderland Lisboa.

 Parque Eduardo VII is a stunning and elegant park that stretches uphill to a marvellous view over the city and riverfront.
 The park is transformed into Wonderland Lisboa (aptly named) Christmas fair that includes a Ferris wheel, a skating rink, and rows of stalls filled with sweet treats.
-The skating rink looks oddly out of place in the mild Portuguese temperatures and I later discovered that it is an “ecological” or synthetic rink which consumes no water or energy.
+The skating rink looks oddly out of place in the mild Portuguese temperatures, and I later discovered that it is an “ecological” or synthetic rink which consumes no water or energy.

 Avenida da Liberdade

 Stroll down the spectacular avenue that runs from the square for a kilometre on Avenida da Liberdade under the rows of Jacaranda trees.
-In December you won’t see their beautiful purple blossoms, but the lights that hang from their majestic limbs are ethereal.
+In December, you won’t see their beautiful purple blossoms, but the lights that hang from their majestic limbs are ethereal.
 Fancy high-end shops line the intricately tiled avenue and are gussied up with creative holiday decor!

-Christmas Markets
+Christmas Markets in Lisbon

 Discover the Christmas markets at Rossio Square and/or nearby Praça da Figueira.

 If you want more market, don’t fill up on all the good food but stroll through a little twisty pedestrian lane past my favourite burnt church (Igreja São Domingos Lisbon) for a detour to Praça da Figueira.
 Here is another delightful Christmas market full of mostly food vendors.
 The charming stalls with cookies, nuts, dried fruit and chocolates are as beautiful as they are tasty!
-There is a covered eating area where friends and families meet, eat, drink, and listen to live music.

 Chiado Neighbourhood